MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/devenv-code-conversion.md

             PublicKeyToken = '8fb06cb64d019a17';
             ...
         ```

-> [!NOTE]
-> Adding assemblies to the folders in your assembly probing paths is not automatically detected by the compiler.
-You must restart Visual Studio Code for the changes to be detected.

 <!-- create article and link-->
 ## Task 9: Improve Visual Studio Code editing experience performance (optional)